wasp-lang/wasp/web/docs/auth/auth-hooks.md

 </Tabs>

 The hook receives an object as **input** with the following properties:

 - `url: URL`

   Wasp uses the URL for the OAuth redirect.

+- `oauth: { uniqueRequestId: string }`

+  The `oauth` object has the following fields:

     - `uniqueRequestId: string`

       The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)

       You can use the unique request ID to save data (e.g. request query params) that you can later use in the `onAfterSignup` or `onAfterLogin` hooks.

 - Plus the [common hook input](#common-hook-input)

 This hook's return value must be an object that looks like this: `{ url: URL }`.
 Wasp uses the URL to redirect the user to the OAuth provider.